WHEN DID THEY START MAKING BASEBALL CARDS

 Major card manufacturers of the mid-20th century like Bowman, Topps, Fleer and Donruss produced annual baseball card sets through the 1950s-1980s that are still collected and prized by millions worldwide today.
 Mega stars from icons like Babe Ruth, DiMaggio, Mays and Mantle appeared alongside rising talents on these issues that captured the excitement of each new season.
 The beginnings of organized baseball card collecting can be traced back to those initial tobacco era trade cards of the late 1860s, setting in motion one of America’s most enduring pastimes – collecting cards that commemorate our national pastime on the diamond.

-Read also: ORLANDO CEPEDA BASEBALL CARDS
+Read also: PEOPLE WHO BUY BASEBALL CARDS

 While informal collections existed prior, the first true baseball cards produced for mass distribution and collections purposes were lithographed tobacco trade cards inserted in tobacco products starting in the late 1860s by early manufacturers like American Tobacco Company and Goodwin & Company.
 These pioneering cards helped popularize baseball and brand new players through images on cardboard at a time when interest in the sport was rapidly growing across America.
 The concept continued to evolve through the late 1800s with packaged card sets, iconic tobacco issues of the early 1900s, and ubiquitous appearances in products like Cracker Jack, cementing baseball cards as an ingrained part of American popular culture.